roytang/blog/content/post/2010/05/rise-of-eldrazi-draft-kiln-fiend/index.md

 I easily won rounds one and two of the draft, but lost the finals to an RG deck that had great draws while I didn't have any Kiln Fiend blowouts.

+Edit 2021: Looks like the original draft data didn't get preserved here over the server migrations through the years.
+Might be lost forever.